raspibolt/raspibolt/raspibolt_21_security.md

 The Pi will be visible from the internet and therefore needs to be secured against attacks.
 A firewall controls what traffic is permitted and closes possible security holes.
+Only SSH and the Electrum server are reachable from the outside.
+Bitcoin Core and LND are using Tor and don't need incoming ports.

 The following steps need admin privileges and must be executed with the user "admin".